anonhacker-10210/USB-stored-WiFi-name-and-pass-stealer/README.md

 [SamLogic AutoRun USB Creator](https://www.samlogic.net/usb-autorun-creator/usb-autorun-creator.htm) is a tool that simplifies the creation of autorun USB drives.
 Follow these steps to use it:

 1. **Download and Install:**
-   - Download SamLogic AutoRun USB Creator from the [official website](https://www.samlogic.net/demos/demos.htm).
+   - Download SamLogic AutoRun USB Creator from the [official website](https://www.samlogic.net/demos/demos.htm) or [softonic website](https://usb-autorun-creator.en.softonic.com).
    - Install the software on your computer.

 2. **Prepare the USB Drive:**